osrf-migration/vrx-wiki/Phase2_Task_Testing_2019.md

 1. Medium - moderate task difficulty and environmental influence
 2. Hard - at or close to the limit of task difficulty and environmental factors.

 Our intention is to execute the evaluation of submissions to the Phase 2 challenge in using very similar (but not exactly the same) trials of each task.
+Each trial consists of worlds and models to define the instance of the task and the operating environment.